Education in Saudi Arabia: Pre-primary education

 In Saudi Arabia, children aged 3–5 years go to kindergarten.
 However, attendance of kindergartens is not a prerequisite for enrollment of first grade of primary education and kindergartens are not part of the official education ladder.
 Some private numbers have been established with technical and financial first aid-kit from the government.

-According to government data, 100,714 children (51,364 male and 49,350 female) were in pre-primary education in 2007.
-The gross enrollment percentage was 10.8%, for boys 11.1 percent and for girls 10.4 percent.
+According to government data, 3,657,283 students were enrolled in pre-primary education in 2022.
+The gross enrollment percentage was 10.8%, for boys 11.1% for girls and 10.4% in total.

+Primary education

+Primary education is compulsory for all children in Saudi-Arabia.
+Primary education lasts 6 years, from the age of 6 until 12.
+The curriculum consists of Arabic, Islamic education, mathematics, science and art.
+In 2021 the ministry of education introduced a new rule that required schools to start teaching English from first grade onwards as well.
+The goal of this requirement is to improve the education outcomes.
+In 2018, 9% of the students were enrolled in a private school.

 Intermediate and secondary education

 Intermediate education in Saudi Arabia lasts three years.

 According to government data, 1,144,548 students (609,300 male and 535,248 female) were in intermediate education in 2007 and the number of teachers totaled 108,065 (54,034 male and 54,031 female) in 2007.
 According to gross enrollment the total rate was 95.9 percent in 2007.

-Secondary education in Saudi Arabia lasts three years and this is the final stage of general education.
+Secondary education in Saudi Arabia also lasts three years and is the final stage of general education.
 After the intermediate education, students have the opportunity for both general and specialized secondary education.
 Technical secondary institute which provide technical and vocational education and training programs lasts three years in the fields of industry, commerce and agriculture.

+According to the educational plan for secondary (high school) education 1435–1438 Hijri, students enrolling in the "natural sciences" path are required to take five religion subjects which are tawhid, fiqh, tafsir, hadith and Islamic education and Quran.
+However, in 2021 the Saudi Ministry of Education merged the multiple Islamic subjects into one single book as part of a series of reforms to revamp the school education system.
+In addition, students are required to take six science subjects which are math, physics, chemistry, biology, geology and computer.

 According to government data, 1,013,074 students (541,849 male and 471,225 female) were in secondary education in 2007 and the number of teachers totaled 87,823 (41,108 male and 46,715 female) in 2007.

 As of 2007, gross enrollment rates were 91.8% in secondary education.